 How Much Does It Cost to Hire a Florida Long-Term Disability Attorney?

-When you contact the MIC Firm for a free consultation, a Florida long-term disability attorney will review your case and explain how we can help.
+When you contact My Insurance Case for a free consultation, a Florida long-term disability attorney will review your case and explain how we can help.
 We know that this is a difficult time for you and are committed to making the benefits application or appeal process as stress-free as possible.

 We take disability benefits cases on a contingency fee basis, which means that you don’t pay any legal fees or costs upfront.
 Our fees will come from a percentage of your final settlement or court award.
 If we don’t succeed in winning the benefits you need, you owe us nothing.
 If you have questions about our fee structure, your disability lawyer will be happy to answer them.